roozbehdavari/Enterprise-AI-Hackathon/README.md

 ## Technology Stack:

-Cohere's NLP Models: At the heart of SECSavvyNow are Cohere's advanced language models, which power the platform's chat models, embeddings, and document summarization capabilities.
+**Cohere's LLM Models**: At the heart of SECSavvyNow are Cohere's advanced language models, which power the platform's chat models, embeddings, and document summarization capabilities.

+**LangChain**: A comprehensive library for building and deploying language model applications, LangChain is instrumental in SECSavvyNow for orchestrating document retrieval, processing chains, and enhancing the conversational interface with advanced LLM techniques.

-Weaviate Vector Database: Utilized for its AI-first approach to data storage and retrieval, enabling semantic search capabilities that are critical for the platform's efficient document fetching mechanism.
+**Weaviate Vector Database**: Utilized for its AI-first approach to data storage and retrieval, enabling semantic search capabilities that are critical for the platform's efficient document fetching mechanism.

-Modern Web Technologies: Incorporates technologies such as Streamlit for the web interface, ensuring a smooth and accessible user experience.
+**Modern Web Technologies**: Incorporates technologies such as Streamlit for the web interface, ensuring a smooth and accessible user experience.